 The deliverable comprises the following sections: Chapter 2 provides an overview of selected projects with a similar background.
-A study answers questions about operational details and provides insights into framework conditions to provide freight services to be considered.
+A study answers questions about operational details and provides insights into framework conditions to provide freight services to be considered, with the conclusions related to the specification elaborated in sub-chapter 2.3.
 Chapter 3 provides specifications for using regional lines for freight services by defining the system actors, describing three use cases and deriving the associated requirements.
 This also includes sequence diagrams and information on components and functions as well as interfaces and standards.
-Chapter 4 contains the conclusion of the deliverable and a preliminary outlook.
+Chapter 4 talks about the transferability of the results across Europe.
+Chapter 5 contains the conclusion of the deliverable and a preliminary outlook.